lmrodriguezr/lmrodriguezr.github.io/_posts/2018-07-27-defense-prokaryotes.md

 This has significant overlap with [scientific validity](#scientific-validity) above.
-In summary, the term is objective and well defined (well-grounded and correct); it's definition is simple and it's already accepted and widely used, so defending its continued use is hardly unreasonable (sound).
+In summary, the term is objective and well defined (well-grounded and correct); its definition is simple and it's already accepted and widely used, so defending its continued use is hardly unreasonable (sound).